-Add a pop of color to your indoor or outdoor garden with Purple Succulents!
+Add a pop of color to your indoor or outdoor garden with these Purple Succulents!
 We have added the best ones to help you make the right pick!

 Looking for the best purple succulent types?
 Here are some gorgeous Purple Succulents that are easy to grow and care for!